typelevel/cats-effect/site/src/main/tut/datatypes/io.md

 ```

 In this case the `println` will trigger a side effect that is not
-suspended in `IO` and given this code that probably not your
+suspended in `IO` and given this code that probably is not our
 intention.

 `IO.unit` is simply an alias for `IO.pure(())`, being a reusable